oroinc/documentation/user/back-office/products/products/managing-product-visibility.rst

 Visibility to the customer supports the same options as `Visibility to a Customer Group`_ and can also inherit the configuration of a customer group (by default).

 .. image:: /user/img/products/products/product_visibility/VisibilityToCustomersOptions.png
+   :alt: View the product Visibility to Customers settings

 Visibility on a Website
 ^^^^^^^^^^^^^^^^^^^^^^^